Nationwide Auto Insurance

 Customer Service

-Customer service reviews of Nationwide are positive overall.
-The company seems to employ excellent customer service representatives and offers many different discounts to encourage their clients to stay with them, including a loyalty discount.
-Complaints about the way customer service is handled seem few and far between.
-The one common downside in relation to the service provided by Nationwide is the seeming inevitable rise of insurance premiums over time, even if you and your insured family remain accident free for a greater period of time.
+Reviews of the company are positive overall.
+The carrier seems to employ excellent customer service representatives and offers many different discounts to encourage their clients to stay with them, including a loyalty discount.
+Complaints about the way customer relations is handled seem few and far between.
+The one common downside in relation to the product provided is the seeming inevitable rise of premiums over time, even if you and your insured family remain accident free for a greater period of time.
+With a strong financial outlook, shady claims service and impressive consumer reviews, this carrier comes across as a better-than-average insurer, but not an excellent one.
+Our report card score is a B.